justinmeiners/efficient-programming-with-components/19_insertion_sort.md

 to make an effort to use them more.

 This is a valid argument.
-We are not here to impose some theoretical conditions on algorithms, we are here to take existing efficient algorithms and find how to express them.
+We are not here to impose some theoretical conditions on algorithms.
+We are here to take existing efficient algorithms and find how to express them.
 We have to write whatever we write to enable this code to work.
 What this means is that we sometimes have to reject or ignore other notions of "good software engineering" in order to get